Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Projects/BT13/README.md

 Research Gaps
-     •Incomplete Waste Lifecycle Management – Most solutions handle only one part of waste management, like collection or sorting, instead of tracking it from creation to final recycling or disposal.
+     1)Incomplete Waste Lifecycle Management – Most solutions handle only one part of waste management, like collection or sorting, instead of tracking it from creation to final recycling or disposal

-     •Scalability Limitations – Many systems become slow or too expensive when used for large areas or high amounts of waste.
+     2)Scalability Limitations – Many systems become slow or too expensive when used for large areas or high amounts of waste

-     •Lack of Enforcement Mechanisms – There is no proper system to check if rules are being followed or to give penalties when they are broken.
+     3)Lack of Enforcement Mechanisms – There is no proper system to check if rules are being followed or to give penalties when they are broken.

 -----
 ### Architectural Diagram